-4.do you have an idea of how gentics actually work?
-And what some crosses will produce.
-Crossing a minature with a large pony wll not getr you a small pony- most of the time it will get you a large bodied horse, on tiny midget legs that will never stay sound.
+4.do you have an idea of how gentics actually work? and what some crosses will produce. crossing a minature with a large pony wll not getr you a small pony- most of the time it will get u a large bodied horse, on tiny midget legs that will never stay sound.
 Blood over bone, is an old saying that is very true, do you know what it means?
-Some Cheap crazy OTTB crossed with a draft/qh/paint etc will not always result in great offspring.
-Heavy mare over light stallion is a better way to go
+Some Cheap crazy OTTB crossed with a draft/qh/paint etc will not always result in great offspring. heavy mare over light stallion is a better way to go

-6. Do you know anything about training, or horse pyscology.
-Becauif you breed them gurantee you will have to do some of the work- what happens if a foal dosnt want to be handled?
-Can you deal with halter breaking.
-Waht about handling stallions?
-Are you confident enough around dominant mare that you can work around them if somethign goes wrong?
+6. do u know anything about training, or horse pyscology. becauif you breed them gurantee you will have to do some of the work- what happens if a foal dosnt want to be handled? can you deal with halter breaking.
+Waht about handling stallions? are you confident enough around dominant mare that you can work around them if somethign goes wrong?

-8. Do you know you breed standard?
-What should your horse lok like.
-If your breeding welsh ponies are you breeding show quality ones?
-Fugly horse don't sell well- its the hard facts.
-Go get experiance with the breed, breeders and in the industry before you start!!
-It is essential
+8. do u know you breed standard? what should your horse lok like.
+If your breeding welsh ponies are you breeding show quality ones? fugly horse dont sell well- its the hard facts.
+Go get experiance with the breed, breeders and in the industry before you start!! it is essential

 Last edited by wild horses; 07-20-2011 at 08:22 PM.